-Textile dying and printing
+Textile dyeing and printing

 Research and Development